Codecademy/docs/content/python/concepts/built-in-functions/terms/zip/zip.md

 ---
-Title: "zip()"
+Title: 'zip()'
-Description: "Takes multiple iterators as input and returns a single zip object made up of a list of tuples."
+Description: 'Takes multiple iterators as input and returns a single zip object made up of a list of tuples.'
 Subjects:
-  - "Data Science"
+  - 'Data Science'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Lists"
+  - 'Lists'
-  - "Iterators"
+  - 'Iterators'
-  - "Functions"
+  - 'Functions'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/analyze-data-with-python"
+  - 'paths/analyze-data-with-python'
 ---

 Takes multiple iterators as input and returns a single zip object made up of a list of tuples.